 Responsiveness and Adaptiveness

-The single planning calendar is not responsive and is supported only for desktop devices.
+The single planning calendar is responsive and supports the cozy and compact density modes.

 On smaller screens, the custom toolbar utilizes the overflow behavior of the standard SAP Fiori toolbar.